-Here is a stunning, homemade Thanksgiving garland activity you can make with the little ones in your life to celebrate the season.
+Here is a stunning, homemade fall garland activity you can make with the little ones in your life to celebrate the season.
 Bonus!
 It’s also a great way to tune out for a moment and practice a little bit of mindfulness.

 This activity will help your child:

-- Practice mindfulness through means of gratitude
+- Practice mindfulness through gratitude

 - Practice fine motor skills